 Students following special diets or needing accommodations should contact the Student Access Center.
 After contact is made with the Student Access Center, you will meet with a registered dietitian in your dining center to set up a meeting.
 Diets that require medically necessary accommodations will be pre-ordered using a smartphone app and will be available to pick up in the dining center.
 Access to the app will be granted by the registered dietitian.

 Group reservations will be available for residence hall floors to dine together following social distancing guidelines.
-Reservations will be made by the Community Coordinator for each residence hall.
+Reservations will be made by the residence hall's Community Coordinator.